fewkz/fuel/docs/tutorial.md

             task.cancel(thread)
         end
     end, { count })
-    -- In the current version of Fuel, context is not propogated to elements -- created by a component, so we must make the component consume the parent -- context and pass it explicitly.
+    -- In the current version of Fuel, context is not propagated to elements -- created by a component, so we must make the component consume the parent -- context and pass it explicitly.
 This should change in future versions! local parent = hooks.useContext(Fuel.Rbx.parentContext)